Vultr provides several different ways to access your VPS to configure, install, and use.

 Vultr provides a web based Console to all VPSes.
 This console provides access to the VPS that is similar to sitting in front of a physical machine.
 This type of access is often referred to as KVM (keyboard, video, mouse) access.
 The console allows you to see what your VPS is doing even if it is not responding over the network.
 The console should be one of the first places to look for any errors if you experience any difficulties with your VPS.
 See our Web Console FAQ.

 All Linux VPS are configured for access via SSH.
 SSH (Secure SHell) is a secure way to access a text console over the network.
 Macintosh & Linux computers have an SSH client program installed by default.
 Windows does not include an SSH client, however there are many available.
 The most common one is PuTTY http://www.putty.org/.

 To access with Linux/Mac you will need to open a command prompt.
 The basic syntax for SSH is

 ssh username@host For example if your VPS IP address was 192.168.2.1 and your user was root you would use the command

 To access with Windows you would need to consult the documentation for the SSH client software that you install.

-Vultr Windows VPS are configured with Microsoft's Remote Desktop Protocol (RDP) enabled.
+By default, a Vultr Windows VPS has Microsoft's Remote Desktop Protocol (RDP) enabled.
 All current versions of Windows include the Microsoft RDP client.
-Microsoft's instructions for using the built-in RDP client are available at: https://support.microsoft.com/en-us/help/17463/windows-7-connect-to-another-computer-remote-desktop-connection
+Microsoft Remote Desktop is also available for macOS, Android, and iOS.
+Microsoft's instructions for using the built-in RDP client are available via Microsoft's Documentation.
+Another popular macOS client is CoRD.

 Vultr Linux VPS enable SFTP (Secure FTP) by default.
 SFTP combines the functions of FTP with the security of SSH to provide a more secure way to transfer files.
 Traditional FTP does not encrypt its data which makes it insecure for use over the internet.
 The majority of FTP client software will support SFTP directly.